catatsuy/notify_slack/README.md

       config file name
 -channel string
-      specify channel (unavailable for new Incoming Webhooks) -filename string
+      specify channel (unavailable for new Incoming Webhooks) -channel-id string
+      specify channel id (for uploading a file)
+-debug
+      debug mode (for developers)
+-filename string
-      specify a file name (for uploading to snippet) -filetype string
+      specify a file name (for uploading a file) -filetype string
-      specify a filetype (for uploading to snippet) -icon-emoji string
+      specify a filetype (for uploading a file) -icon-emoji string
       specify icon emoji (unavailable for new Incoming Webhooks) -interval duration